What is Fiscal Cancellation?

 How do I send a wire payment to the University?

-To initiate a wire transfer of funds, please contact email@example.com with the following information: student name, phone number and Z number.
+To initiate a wire transfer of funds, please email@example.com the following information: student name, phone number and Z number.
 Requests must be sent from a valid fau.edu email address.

 Can I make a partial payment?

 Yes, provided that you are electing to participate in a payment plan or you are making payments that will pay your tuition and fees by the fee payment deadline.
 If payments are late your student account will be assessed a late fee of $100.00.

 I would like to pay my tuition and fees in installments, are there plans available?

 There are Installment Agreements available to students.
 Please click here to view the plans: http://www.fau.edu/controller/student_information/tuition_pay_plan.php